-Normality is slowly returning, and so is Cam FM's sports coverage, with events in rowing, football, cricket and just about everything in between.
-If you're interested in commentary, this is the perfect time to join Cam FM.
+Cam FM is also famed for its sports coverage, with events in rowing, football, cricket and just about everything in between.
+If you're interested in commentary, this is the perfect time to join Cam FM, and keep an eye out for call outs to sign up for events such as Bumps throughout the year.
 As well as sport, we cover diverse genres from specialist music to radio drama, and we hope you'll enjoy getting involved in all kinds of radio at Cam FM.